 AJ.
-I have been in the fitness field most of my adult life, and was even interested in fitness and health when I was a child, I was the one who always wanted to walk somewhere instead of drive.
+I have been in the fitness field most of my adult life and was even interested in fitness and health when I was a child, I was the one who always wanted to walk somewhere instead of drive.
 My career has evolved over time.
 I started off teaching fitness classes and working the desk at local gyms, and went on to get my degree in Exercise Science at TCNJ.

-I was fitness director at the YWCA in Princeton NJ for over 15 years where I developed an array of programs including personal training, group fitness, and a martial arts and spinning program.
+I was a fitness director at the YWCA in Princeton NJ for over 15 years where I developed an array of programs including personal training, group fitness, and a martial arts and spinning program.

 It was at the YWCA that I began teaching certification courses for AAAI/ISMA and found that one of my greatest passions was teaching!
 After that, I became the fitness director at Body Tech Fitness in Lambertville, NJ in 2006 and worked there for 7 years, until they closed their doors a few years ago.

-I now basically work for myself doing in-home training, teaching seminars and a few group fitness dance classes at a premier fitness center in Ewing NJ – PEAC Health and Fitness.
+I now basically work for myself doing in-home training, teaching seminars, and a few group fitness dance classes at a premier fitness center in Ewing NJ – PEAC Health and Fitness.
 I often do seminars for their members on numerous topics.

-I also teach certifications courses for AAAI/ISMA, and conduct over 40 classes a year now.
+I also teach certification courses for AAAI/ISMA, and conduct over 40 classes a year now.
 I most recently developed a new AAAI certification course called Women’s Holistic Hormonal Health Coach because I realized how influential hormone balance is for weight control and well being.
 Women don't realize how much they can do to balance their hormones naturally and need to “take back the power” when it comes to their health.